TheJackXBL/TheJackXBL/README.md

 # 🕹️ Jack Wilson

 ### About Me
-* Recently graduated from the university of Lincoln
+* Recently graduated from the University of Lincoln
 * Looking for a full-time job in the games industry

 ### Education